christovic/remote_countdown/README.md

 If you wish to have a local display on the server show the countdown timer, please pass the --local-screen parameter.

 If you wish to run this on another port, please specify --port when running.

+## Keyboard mappings

+If you'd like to use a keyboard to control the interface, the following keys are bound:

+- Enter:

+When minutes have been typed in, this will update all screens to the new timer, but not start.

+- Spacebar:

+When minutes have been type in, this will update all screens to the new timer and **immediately** start the timer.

+When minutes is empty and the timer is running, it will pause the timer.

+When minutes is empty and the timer is not running, it will resume the timer.

+- r

+When pressed, r will reset the the timer to the original timer value

+- b

+When pressed, b will set the text on all timers to "", or in other words, black out the timer.